For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Top 10 advantages of taking a guided tour

 As you plan your trip read our unedited guest reviews

 Powered by our not-for-profit foundation, TreadRight

-If you’re planning a trip to Italy, it’s important to know a few things before you start packing your bags.
-Where to grab cash on-the-go, how to find medicine, and knowing what to pack are just a few things to consider before booking your vacation.
+If you’re planning a trip to Italy, it’s essential to know a few things before you start packing your bags.
+Where to grab cash on the go, how to find medicine, and to know what to pack are just a few things to consider before booking your vacation.

 Before landing in Italy, make sure you do the three most important things: get local currency (euros), have your hotel reservations and address, and pack crucial essentials like medication and adapters for electrical outlets.

-Keep this Italy FAQ on hand, as we address some of the most commonly asked questions about how to plan trips to Italy right here.
+Keep this Italy FAQ on hand as we address some of the most commonly asked questions about planning trips to Italy right here.

 Rather than exchanging cash in the U.S., it's easier on your wallet to use your credit or debit card at any ATM wherever you land in Italy.
 Every airport has ATMs, and spotting them isn’t difficult.
 Using ATMs in Italy is easy, and a great time-saver, too.

 Before getting on your motorcoach or hailing a cab, know the name, phone number, and address where your hotel is located.
 This will ensure that your driver can find even the most obscure listings, and if you’re driving yourself, it makes using GPS in a foreign country much more user-friendly.
 When you book your airfare through Grand European, don't forget that all airport transfers are covered.